-- Mandatory prescheduled solo sessions with optional assistance (87 Shepherd OR 1-214 Nils Hasselmo; 10 hours in no more than three weeks but beginning within a day or two of part III.)
+- Mandatory solo sessions (time charged whether or not used) with optional assistance (87 Shepherd OR 1-214 Nils Hasselmo; 10 hours in no more than three weeks but beginning within a day or two of part III.)
 Reporting results.

 - Principles of the technique in AFM Conceptual Guide: tip/cantilever, force measurement, Z dependence of forces, XY scanning, topographic imaging under feedback, three fundamental surface tracking modes (contact, force-curve mapping, AC/"tapping"), compositional imaging and measurements via friction force, adhesion, stiffness/compliance and phase (energy dissipation), attractive/repulsive regimes and dynamic bistability in AC/"tapping" mode.
 Quantitative issues in resolution, height measurement, roughness, grain size, and the representation/analysis of data.